 - Closely review your business costs e.g. are there ways you could achieve supplies more cost effectively and efficiently?

 - Labour hours is a massive opportunity to achieve better productivity in a service business.
-Look very closely at everyone’s productivity level i.e. how many hours they’re working are you able to bill to customers?
+Look very closely at everyone’s productivity level i.e. how many hours their working are you able to bill to customers?

 - Small changes in work practices can have a massive impact on profitability.
 Ask yourself Am I selling all the hours I’m paying for?